microsoft/ApplicationInsights-JS/AISKU/README.md

 	```

 ## Performance
 At just 22 KB gzipped, and taking only ~15 ms to initialize, Application Insights adds a neglible amount of loadtime to your website.
-By using the snippet, the essential components of the script are loaded inline synchronously, so it does not require a network roundtrip to begin tracking your page.
+By using the snippet, minimal components of the library are quickly loaded, synchronously.
+In the meantime, the full script is downloaded in the background.

-While the script is downloading from the CDN, all tracking on your page is queued.
-Once the downloaded script finishes (asynchronously) initializing, all events that were queued are tracked, so you will not lose any telemetry during the life cycle of your page.
-The time to initialize the script is included in the 15 ms total initialization time.
+While the script is downloading from the CDN, all tracking of your page is queued.
+Once the downloaded script finishes asynchronously initializing, all events that were queued are tracked.
+As a result, you will not lose any telemetry during the entire life cycle of your page.
+This setup process provides your page with a seamless tracking system, invisible to your users.

 > Summary:
 > - **22 KB** gzipped
 > - **15 ms** overall initialize time